mloberg/mloberg.github.com/_posts/2012-11-09-introducing-omnibot.md

 ---
 layout: blog
 title: Introducing OmniBot
+description: OmniBot is an IRC chat bot written in Node and CoffeeScript.
 ---
 Today I released OmniBot 0.2.1.
 OmniBot is an IRC chat bot written in NodeJS and CoffeeScript.